ashutoshbw314/Organized/README.md

 - Done :)

 ## A Guide to Organized
-A video on how to use Organized: A Guide to Organized [A Guide to Organized](https://www.youtube.com/watch?v=jZKNmLYpIyI).
+A video on how to use Organized: A [A Guide to Organized](https://www.youtube.com/watch?v=jZKNmLYpIyI).

 ## Softwares used to Built Organized
 - Fedora